jellyfin-archive/jellyfin-docs/general/administration/installing.md

    ```

 > [!Note]
-> For Nvidia Hardware encoding the minimum version of docker-compose needs to be 2.
+> For NVIDIA Hardware encoding the minimum version of docker-compose needs to be 2.
 However we recommend sticking with version 2.3 as it has proven to work with nvenc encoding.

 ### Unraid Docker